vedderb/vesc_pkg/tnt/README.md

     * in traction control/wheelslip...
 "WHEELSLIP"
   * Readme format updated for 6.05
   * Sticky tilt no longer "remembers" tilt angle after dismount.
 Resets setpoint to zero every time.
+  * Certain parameters changed to integers to allow for more parameters.
   * Traction control
     * Changed the minimum delay between traction control activations from 200ms to 20ms
     * Added new start condition that allows for a faster start to traction control if the wheel slips in reverse.
     * Added a new end condition to handle an edge case that would not exit traction control correctly.
     * Remove drop condition from traction control deactivation conditions.
+    * New debug ouput counts how many traction control activations in the last 5 seconds.

 ### 1.2
 * **Version 1.2 parameters are not compatible with v1.1 and will be set to default.
 Screenshot your tunes to save.**